Telnet Server Overview

 Once logged on, a user is presented with a command prompt that can be used as if it had been started locally on the server console.
 Commands that you type at the Telnet client command prompt are sent to the Telnet Server and executed there, as though you were locally logged on to a command prompt session at the server.
 Output from the commands you run are sent back to the Telnet client where they are displayed for you to view.

 Telnet does not support applications that require a graphical user interface.
 However, Telnet Server and Telnet Client understand special character sequences that provide some level of formatting and cursor positioning within the Telnet client window.
 Telnet Server and Telnet Client support the emulation of four types of terminals: ANSI, VT-100, VT-52, and VT-NT.

 Installing Telnet Server

 On Windows Server 2008, you can install Telnet Server by using the Add Features Wizard in Server Manager.
 Although Server Manager opens by default when a member of the Administrators group logs on to the computer, you can also open Server Manager by using commands on the Start menu in Administrative Tools, and by opening Programs in Control Panel.
-On Windows Vista and later versions, you can install Telnet Server (and Telnet client) by opening Control Panel, then Programs, and then Turn Windows features on or off.
+On Windows Vista, you can install Telnet Server by opening Control Panel, then Programs, then Turn Windows features on or off.